emmysaunders/green-haven-allotment/README.md

-# green-haven-allotment
+# Green Haven Allotment

+A simple web page created for the Green Haven community allotment, designed for senior citizens.
+The page includes headings, paragraphs, a list of plants, and an image of the allotment.
+CSS styling has been added for readability and presentation.

+## Features

+- Headings and paragraphs for easy reading
+- List of vegetables and herbs grown at the allotment
+- Image of the allotment (`garden.jpeg`)
+- CSS styling for layout, fonts, colors, and spacing
+- Tested in a web browser for correct display

+## Development Steps

-Started building the GHA website and added a basic HTML page with a heading and introduction
+- Started with a basic HTML page with heading and introduction

-Added a CSS file to start styling the allotment website

-The CSS file was linked to the HTML page using a link tag so that styling can be applied to the web page
+- Added a CSS file and linked it to the HTML page

-Added basic styling to improve readability for senior users
+- Applied basic CSS styling to improve readability for senior users

-Opened the HTML file in a web browser to check it displays correctly

-Added content sections using headings, paragraphs and a list
+- Added content sections using headings, paragraphs, and a list

-Added basic CSS styling to improve readability and appearance

-Condensed the CSS to make it cleaner and more presentable
+- Condensed CSS to make it cleaner and more presentable

-Added a local image of the allotment to the web page
+- Added a local image of the allotment and styled it with borders and spacing

-Fixed line 18, code error with the image

-Styling improvement to the garden.jpeg image

-Link from index.html to style.css was incorrect, rectified the code
+- Fixed HTML linking issues and other small code errors

-Completed a simple first webpage + styling
+- Finalized a simple, functional webpage with styling

+## Status

+✅ Fully functional and styled web page